 If you have been searching for a low-cost soundproofing solution you are likely to sooner or later stumble across the idea that you can soundproof a room using egg cartons.

 However, before you start buying more eggs than you can eat and transform your home into a recycling centre be aware that egg cartons are very limited in what they can do.

-Purpose built soundproofing materials such as acoustic foam are designed with thousands of open cell air pockets inside them which absorb sound by moving as the sound wave hits them and transforming the sound into kinetic energy and then heat energy.
+Purpose built soundproofing materials such as acoustic foam is designed with thousands of open cell air pockets inside them which absorb sound by moving as the sound wave hits them and transforming the sound into kinetic energy and then heat energy.
 Yet even this acoustic isn’t designed for soundproofing but rather sound diffusion to improve audio quality in a studio.

 You don’t have to study an egg box for long to realize that it lacks open cells, and it also lacks the ability to move much at a microscopic level when a sound wave hits it.